Can LLMs facilitate interpretation of pre-trained language models?: Introduction

-\newcite{Mikolov:2013:ICLR} showed that words tend to cluster together in a high-dimensional space based on their morphological, syntactic and semantic relationships.
-Recent studies \cite{michael-etal-2020-asking,Yao-Latent,dalvi2022discovering} build upon this idea to explore representation analysis through latent spaces in pre-trained models.
-In this work, we discover encoded concepts in pre-trained models by applying agglomerative hierarchical clustering \cite{gowda1978agglomerative} over contextualized representation.
-The underlying assumption is that these clusters correspond to latent concepts, i.e., the language information that a model is capable of learning.
-However, instead of relying on pre-defined concepts \cite{michael-etal-2020-asking} or having human-in-the-loop \cite{dalvi2022discovering} to annotate these concepts, we leverage the ChatGPT model.
+A fascinating characteristic of neural language models is that words sharing any linguistic relationship cluster together in high-dimensional spaces \cite{Mikolov:2013:ICLR}.
+Recent research \cite{michael-etal-2020-asking,Yao-Latent,dalvi2022discovering} has built upon this idea by exploring representation analysis through latent spaces in pre-trained models.
+Building on the work of \citet{dalvi2022discovering} we aim to identify encoded concepts within pre-trained models using agglomerative hierarchical clustering \cite{gowda1978agglomerative} on contextualized representations.
+The underlying hypothesis is that these clusters represent latent concepts, capturing the language knowledge acquired by the model.
+Unlike previous approaches that rely on predefined concepts \cite{michael-etal-2020-asking,sajjad:naacl:2022} or human annotation \cite{alam:2023:AAAI} to label these concepts, we leverage the ChatGPT model.

-Our findings indicate that the annotations produced by ChatGPT are semantically richer and accurate compared to the human-annotated concepts for example BCN (BERT Concept NET).
+Our findings indicate that the annotations produced by ChatGPT are semantically richer and accurate compared to the human-annotated concepts (for instance BERT Concept NET).
 Notably, ChatGPT correctly labeled the majority of concepts deemed uninterpretable by human annotators.
-The use of an oracle LM model such as ChatGPT enhances scalability with accuracy.
-For instance, the work in \newcite{dalvi2022discovering} was limited to 279 concepts in the final layer of the BERT-base-cased \cite{devlin-etal-2019-bert} model, while human annotations in \newcite{geva-etal-2021-transformer} were confined to 100 keys per layer.
+Using an LLM like ChatGPT improves scalability and accuracy.
+For instance, the work in \newcite{dalvi2022discovering} was limited to 269 concepts in the final layer of the BERT-base-cased \cite{devlin-etal-2019-bert} model, while human annotations in \newcite{geva-etal-2021-transformer} were confined to 100 keys per layer.
 Using ChatGPT, the exploration can be scaled to the entire latent space of the models and many more architectures.
-Building upon this finding, we further demonstrate that GPT-based annotations empowers methodologies in interpretation analysis of which we show two: i) probing framework \cite{hupkes2018visualisation}, ii) neuron analysis \cite{antverg2022on}.
+We used GPT to annotate 39K concepts across 5 pre-trained language models.
+Building upon this finding, we further demonstrate that GPT-based annotations empowers methodologies in interpretation analysis of which we show two: i) probing framework \cite{belinkov:2017:acl}, ii) neuron analysis \cite{antverg2022on}.